NakamotoInstitute/nakamotoinstitute.org/server/content/mempool/how-we-know-bitcoin-is-not-a-bubble.en.md

 ## Metcalfe’s Law

 Some of the theory of money can be understood in terms of [Metcalfe’s law](https://en.wikipedia.org/wiki/Metcalfe's_law) from computer networking.
 Metcalfe’s law says that the value of a network is proportional to the square of the number of nodes.
-The rationale is that the network should be valued according to the number of connections it supports, which is approximately proportional to _n_2 (for large \_n_).
+The rationale is that the network should be valued according to the number of connections it supports, which is approximately proportional to $n^2$ (for large $n$).
 Consequently, as the network grows, it presents a better and better opportunity for new members.
 As new members enter, the network improves for all its present members.

 Metcalfe’s law must be adjusted slightly to apply to media of exchange because some nodes in the trade network will be more valuable than others.
 Those who have a lot of the medium are potentially able to spend more than those who have little.
-Therefore, use the market cap of the medium of exchange as _n_ instead of the number of people.
+Therefore, use the market cap of the medium of exchange as $n$ instead of the number of people.
 Similarly, some transactions are also worth more than others, so it makes sense to use the transaction volume rather than the number of transactions.

 A striking test of Metcalfe’s law in Bitcoin recently appeared on the [Bitcointalk forums](https://bitcointalk.org/index.php?topic=366214.msg5919365#msg5919365), created by Peter R. I have made my own chart here.